Our Vision

 Also in 2018, Nova Vita completed a Multicultural Community Capacity Grant through the Ministry of Citizenship and Immigration, to connect community service organizations and women from Multicultural Communities.
 We focused on women’s social connections and provided opportunities for developing cooking, food handling, and creativity skills, along with practicing English vocabulary, developing entrepreneurial skills and increasing knowledge of resources for business development.

 Also in 2019, Nova Vita was successful in receiving a 4-year grant from the Government of Canada’s Department of Women and Gender Equality, to continue promoting social and system change towards gender equality.
-This opportunity will enable us to better foster relationships with multicultural and Indigenous communities and to enhance our strategic planning, policy development, and community engagement endeavours in order to embrace diversity and inclusion for women and girls affected by violence.
+This opportunity enabled us to better foster relationships with multicultural and Indigenous communities and to enhance our strategic planning, policy development, and community engagement endeavours in order to embrace diversity and inclusion for women and girls affected by violence.

 The 2019-20 fiscal year was a year of transformation.
 Our Board of Directors, management team, staff, and community partners all took part in reflecting on our organization’s strengths and challenges, and what we envision for Nova Vita.
 Through this process we developed a new logo coupled with a new website design and layout, inspiring hope and growth, which we debuted at our 2019 Annual General Meeting.
 We reimagined our vision of the world we are striving towards and aligned our mission to the work we are doing, underscoring the complexity of preventing, intervening, and responding to interpersonal violence and abuse.
 We solidified and articulated our value statements to lay the foundation of our organization and to clearly represent the way in which we do our work.